The 20 Most Competitive House Districts of 2026, by Rater Consensus

 What the evidence settles

-The evidence settles that the 2026 House majority runs through a small and identifiable set of districts: eleven seats are rated Toss-up by all three major independent raters, sixteen of the twenty most competitive seats are Republican-held, and the current majority was built on three 2024 wins totaling 7,309 votes.
-It is also settled that mid-decade redistricting, above all Florida's May 2026 map, has moved several previously safe seats onto and off this list for reasons that have nothing to do with voter movement.
+The evidence settles that the 2026 House majority runs through a small and identifiable set of districts: thirteen seats are rated Toss-up by all three major independent raters after the July 30, 2026 changes, fifteen of the twenty most competitive seats are Republican-held, and the current majority was built on three 2024 wins totaling 7,309 votes.
+It is also settled that mid-decade redistricting, above all Florida's May 2026 map and the new North Carolina lines, has moved several previously safe seats onto and off this list for reasons that have nothing to do with voter movement.

 What remains contested

-What remains contested is everything a rating cannot know in July: candidate quality in unresolved primaries, litigation still surrounding several new maps, and the size of the historical midterm penalty against the president's party, which the raters weight differently, which is why Cook sees 18 Toss Ups, Crystal Ball 16, and Inside Elections 14.
-Reasonable raters also disagree on specific seats: Inside Elections tilts NJ-7 toward Democrats while Crystal Ball does not even rate it a Toss-up.
+What remains contested is everything a rating cannot know in the summer: candidate quality in unresolved primaries, litigation still surrounding several new maps, and the size of the historical midterm penalty against the president's party, which the raters weight differently, which is why Cook sees 18 Toss Ups, Crystal Ball 21, and Inside Elections 14.
+Reasonable raters also disagree on specific seats: Inside Elections tilts NJ-7 toward Democrats while Crystal Ball does not even rate it a Toss-up, and Sabato's Crystal Ball calls NC-1, NC-11, and FL-14 Toss-ups that Cook and Inside Elections still rate Leans Republican.
 This report ranks the consensus and attributes every disagreement rather than resolving arguments the evidence cannot yet settle.

 Questions people ask